adobe-target/serverside/README.md

-Please go to https://github.com/Adobe-Marketing-Cloud/target-node-client-samples for the latest server side reference implemenations using Adobe Target.
+Go to the wiki tab to get started.